larsrh/website/_articles/storage-server.md

 Between the RAID and btrfs, there's dm-crypt for full-disk encryption layered in between.
 The performance is not great, but sufficient for NAS purposes.
-Below is the output of `cryptsetup benchmark` for, in order: the N36L cube, the N40L cube, and for reference, my laptop (a quad-core i7-6920HQ at 2.9 GHz).
+Below is the output of `cryptsetup benchmark` for, in order: the N54L cube, the Gen 10 cube, and for reference, my laptop (a quad-core i7-6920HQ at 2.9 GHz).

 ```
-# N40L
+# N54L
 #  Algorithm | Key |  Encryption |  Decryption
      aes-cbc   128b   129.8 MiB/s   144.2 MiB/s
  serpent-cbc   128b    52.4 MiB/s   141.9 MiB/s